matias-ceau/scripts/docs/scripts/wallpaper.sh.md

 #### Overview

-The `wallpaper.sh` script allows users to change their desktop wallpaper easily on Arch Linux using the Qtile window manager.
-It offers four primary functionalities:
-- Set a random wallpaper from a specified directory.
-- Select a wallpaper from a list using the fzfmenu or the yad GUI.
-- Use a previously set wallpaper from a cache log.
-- Set a default wallpaper if no valid options are provided.

-The script maintains a cache of previously used wallpapers stored in `~/.cache/wallpapers.log`.
-This log helps in retrieving and setting wallpapers that have recently been used.
+The `wallpaper.sh` script allows users to set their desktop wallpaper from a predefined directory of images.
+It features multiple methods for selecting the wallpaper: randomly, by selection through a fuzzy finder, previous wallpapers from a log, or using a graphical interface with `yad`.

+The default wallpaper is set to a specific image defined in `DEFAULT_WALLPAPER`.
+Successful changes are logged in a cache file located at the path specified by `CACHE`.

+The script defines a main function `set_wallpaper` that uses `feh` to scale the chosen wallpaper to fill the screen and sends a notification confirming the selection.

 ---